nararodriguess/nararodriguess/README.md

--  Hi, I’m @nararodriguess
+-  Hello world, I’m @nararodriguess
--  I’m interested in Data Science
+-  I’m interested in Technology and Finance
--  I’m currently learning Python
+-  I’m currently learning Python and Financial Market

 <!---
 nararodriguess/nararodriguess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.